MozillaFoundation/tiktok-reporter-app-be/README.md

 # test coverage
 $ npm run test:cov
 ```

-## Test
+## Test e2e
-Make sure to uncomment the proper the migrations and entities line in the [data-source.ts](/src/database//data-source.ts) file
+Make sure to uncomment the proper lines for the migrations and entities line in the [data-source.ts](/src/database//data-source.ts) file

+Because of the way the migrations are being used by development/deployment and e2e testing scenarios they need to be accessed from different locations.
 ```bash
 # unit tests
 $ npm run test:e2e
 ```

 ## Generating migrations
-Make sure to uncomment the proper the migrations and entities line in the [data-source.ts](/src/database//data-source.ts) file
+Make sure to uncomment the proper line for the migrations and entities line in the [data-source.ts](/src/database//data-source.ts) file.
 ```bash
 $ npm run migration:generate -n src/database/migrations/
 ```